5 Home Remedies to Remove Plaque From Your Teeth

-It can be very hard to remove plaque, that yellowish bacterial overgrowth that attaches itself to the tooth enamel.
+Tartar, or plaque, is that yellowish bacterial overgrowth that attaches itself to the tooth enamel.
 It’s especially difficult in the areas around the gums.
 It’s made of mineral salts, food, and other residues that promote bacterial growth.

-By forming a rough surface for food particles to cling to, it attracts more and more particles.
-Over time, this interacts with certain foods, releasing acids that cause tooth decay and inflammation.
-This is why healthy oral hygiene habits are absolutely essential.
+By forming a rough surface for food particles to cling to, it attracts more and more particles, forming a harder layer.
+Over time, this interacts with certain foods, releasing acids that cause tooth decay and infections.

 - 1 teaspoon baking soda

 - ¼ teaspoon salt

 - Firstly, combine the two ingredients and moisten with a little water to create a paste.

 - After that, use the paste to brush your teeth and let work for 5 minutes before rinsing with plenty of water.